31Carlton7/apcs-codehs/README.md

 // Code...
 ```

-### If assignment has a prefix of "M-"
+### If assignment has a prefix of `M-`
-If an assignment has a prefix of "M-" it's an actual school project, not a CodeHS assignment and can be ignored.
+If an assignment has a prefix of `M-` it's an actual school project, not a CodeHS assignment and can be ignored.

 ## WARNING